Philipp Mainländer: Death

 Around the beginning of 1876, Mainländer began to doubt whether his life still had value for humanity.
 He wondered whether he had already completed the duties of life, or whether he should employ it to strengthen the social democratic movement.
 Despite writing down addresses to the German workers, these plans did not materialize.
-Very shortly after the publication of the first volume of his main work, he ended his life by hanging himself.
-Mainländer was buried in Offenbach cemetery.
+During the night of 1 April, in his Offenbach apartment, and very shortly after the publication of the first volume of his main work, Mainländer hanged himself.
+He was buried in Offenbach cemetery.

+His older sister, Minna Batz, having been charged with writing a memoir of her brother, followed him through suicide in 1891.

 Philosophy

 Working in the metaphysical framework of Schopenhauer, Mainländer sees the "will" as the innermost core of being, the ontological arche.
 However, he deviates from Schopenhauer in important respects.
 With Schopenhauer the will is singular, unified and beyond time and space.
 Schopenhauer's transcendental idealism leads him to conclude that we only have access to a certain aspect of the thing-in-itself by introspective observation of our own bodies.
 What we observe as will is all there is to observe, nothing more.
 There are no hidden aspects.
 Furthermore, via introspection we can only observe our individual will.
 This also leads Mainländer to the philosophical position of pluralism.
 The goals he set for himself and for his system are reminiscent of ancient Greek philosophy: what is the relation between the undivided existence of the "One" and the everchanging world of becoming that we experience.

 Additionally, Mainländer accentuates on the idea of salvation for all of creation.
 This is yet another respect in which he differentiates his philosophy from that of Schopenhauer.
 With Schopenhauer, the silencing of the will is a rare event.
 The artistic genius can achieve this state temporarily, while only a few saints have achieved total cessation throughout history.
 For Mainländer, the entirety of the cosmos is slowly but surely moving towards the silencing of the will to live and to (as he calls it) "redemption".

 Mainländer theorized that an initial singularity dispersed and expanded into the known universe.
 This dispersion from a singular unity to a multitude of things offered a smooth transition between monism and pluralism.
 Mainländer thought that with the regression of time, all kinds of pluralism and multiplicity would revert to monism and he believed that, with his philosophy, he had managed to explain this transition from oneness to multiplicity and becoming.